Column filtering

 Inline mode works well for data-heavy tables where filtering is a primary interaction.

-Available filter conditions depend on the column’s dataType.
+Available filter operators depend on the column’s dataType.
 If not specified, the data type is inferred automatically.

 String columns